Real affordable housing in Boston;

 The proposal includes 14 studios.
 Each of the three above ground floors contain four studios of identical size, and there are two garden-level accessible units.
 The scale of the building is comparable to that of the 3-family house that used to sit at that very location before it was torn down decades ago, and comparable to that of the surrounding triple deckers.

-Rent increases will be no higher than the yearly change in Consumer Price Index (roughly zero to three percent yearly increases between 2007 and 2017).
+Rent increases will be no higher than the yearly change in Consumer Price Index.
 While we intend to remain the owner and manager of the project for years to come, we want the rental units to remain affordable in perpetuity.
 We will look for the best mechanism to assure that this is the case with all subsequent property owners and caretakers.